Realizable time crystal of four silicon quantum dot qubits: Introduction

-Discrete time crystals utilize many-body localization to remain stable in the thermodynamic limit \cite{Huse2015,Imbrie2016,Ponte2015}.
+Discrete time crystals utilize many-body localization (MBL) to remain stable in the thermodynamic limit \cite{Huse2015,Imbrie2016,Ponte2015}.
 This would make the discrete time crystal a non-equilibrium, dynamical phase of matter.
 Rather than evaluating a spatial order parameter only after the system reaches thermal equilibrium, the order parameter for this phase would be the temporal autocorrelators of each individual constituent of the system, the system-wide order becoming \emph{spatiotemporal}.
-A DTC phase would not have a ``ground state'' in the traditional sense, since the system would never reach thermal equilibrium.
-Instead, the eigenstates of the Floquet unitary would be linear combinations of $n$ energy eigenstates of the static Hamiltonian \cite{Else2016}.
-For example, in the case of a many-body electron spin system, the Floquet eigenstates would be a linear combination of $n$ different spin eigenstates (an eigenstate of $\prod \sigma^z_i$) and each spin eigenstate would subsequently act as a Floquet ``ground state'', never thermalizing, and instead oscillating between $n-1$ other spin eigenstates with each application of $U_F$, the Floquet unitary.
-These oscillations would continue for the DTC lifetime, which diverges exponentially with system size $L$.
+A DTC phase would never reach thermal equilibrium, and so it does not have a ``ground state'' in the traditional sense.
+Instead, the eigenstates of the Floquet unitary would be approximate linear combinations of $n$ energy eigenstates of the static Hamiltonian \cite{Else2016}.
+For example, in the case of a many-body electron spin system, the Floquet eigenstates would be an approximate linear combination of $n$ different spin eigenstates (an eigenstate of $\prod \sigma^z_i$) and each spin eigenstate would subsequently act as a Floquet ``ground state,'' oscillating between $n-1$ other spin eigenstates with each application of $U_F$, the Floquet unitary.
+Normally, a Floquet system would absorb energy from this drive and eventually thermalize, but for DTCs, this thermalization is avoided through many-body localization, and oscillations continue for the DTC lifetime, which diverges exponentially with system size $L$.
 For a truly many-body system, this DTC lifetime well exceeds the lifetime of the observable universe.
 Even chains of intermediate length have infinite lifetime for all practical purposes.
 Obviously, many-body systems that retain memory of their initial conditions for infinite times have great applications as a potential memory of a quantum computer.
 We will not discuss in this paper the important fundamental question regarding the existence or not of a true thermodynamic nonequlibrium DTC phase of matter (which at the minimum necessitates the highly debatable issue of the existence or not of true many body localization)-- our goal is to establish theoretically the possibility of the realization of an \emph{effective} DTC phase in small arrays of quantum dot based spin qubits for long times of experimental relevance.